DTUAqua/fishline2rdbes/README.md

 # fishline2rdbes

-Function for getting FishLine data into the RDBES format (version Model v1.19.18)
+Functions for getting FishLine data into the RDBES format (version Model v1.19.18)